polipones/pod-hugo-main-website/content/posts/elections/p_sbf_2023/index.md

 ---
 # Will be displayed at top of the page as main heading
-title: Volby na Předsedu klubu a správce bloku F # TODO
+title: Volby na předsedu klubu a správce bloku F
 # Short post description
-description: "" # TODO
+description: "Informace k volbám předsedy klubu a správce bloku F."
-author: "Web admin" # TODO
+author: "Web admin"
-tags: [] # TODO
+tags: [Volby]

 # HideThisTranslation: true # Uncomment this if you don't want to link this translation of page in translations